 • Your personal retirement accounts (RRSP, TFSA) aren't coordinated with your corporate wealth

-• You want to maintain some corporate wealth for estate planning or business succession
+• You want to maintain some corporate wealth for estate strategies or business succession

 • You're concerned about tax efficiency during retirement years